autorope/donkeydocs/docs/guide/robot_sbc/setup_raspberry_pi.md

 ### Step 1: Install Raspberry Pi OS

-Raspberry Pi OS can now be installed with the graphical installer _Raspberry Pi Imager_ which can be downloaded from [here](https://www.raspberrypi.com/software/).
+Raspberry Pi OS can be installed with the graphical installer _Raspberry Pi Imager_ which can be downloaded from [here](https://www.raspberrypi.com/software/).
 Please download and start the application, with the SD card you'll be using for your RaspberryPi inserted into your computer's SD card reader.